mattmohandiss/cube/cube/ARCHITECTURE.md

 ## Overview

-The cube module provides a comprehensive system for managing, rendering, and manipulating 3D cubes in an isometric environment.
-It handles cube geometry, visibility determination, and integrates with the camera module for proper projection and rendering.
+The cube module provides a comprehensive system for managing and manipulating 3D cubes in an isometric environment.
+It handles cube geometry and visibility determination, while rendering is handled by the renderer module.

-The module serves as a core building block of the 3D visualization system, providing both the data structures and algorithms needed to represent and display cubes with proper depth, lighting, and perspective effects.
+The module serves as a core building block of the 3D visualization system, providing the data structures and algorithms needed to represent cubes with proper depth and perspective effects.
 It abstracts the complexities of 3D geometry while offering a clean interface for the rest of the application.

-The module supports both CPU-based rendering and GPU-accelerated rendering via GLSL shaders with hardware instancing for optimal performance with large numbers of cubes.
+The module focuses on cube data representation, leaving all rendering operations to the dedicated renderer module which uses GPU-accelerated rendering via GLSL shaders with hardware instancing.

 ## Module Structure

-The cube module is divided into three logical components, each with a specific responsibility:
+The cube module is divided into two logical components, each with a specific responsibility:

 1. **Core**: Manages basic cube properties, creation, and initialization.
 Handles the fundamental data structures that represent a cube and provides the public API for cube instantiation.
 2. **Geometry**: Handles cube vertices, faces, and visibility calculations.
 Implements the mathematical operations for determining cube structure and which faces should be visible.
-3. **Rendering**: Implements drawing, coloring, and depth management.
-Translates the geometric information into visual output using the appropriate rendering techniques.

 ## Key Features / Algorithms